 - $5 Million

-Okay, I admit I’m being a little sarcastic by spelling out the fifth choice.
-For two good reasons:
+OK, I admit I’m being a little sarcastic by spelling out the fifth choice.
+But I have two very good reasons:

 - Most people do not know the difference between a million and a billion.